cchantep/acolyte/readme.md

 ### Specs2

-Acolyte can be used with specs2 to write executable specification for function accessing persistence, as following:
+Acolyte can be used with specs2 to write executable specification for function accessing persistence.

+Considering a sample persistence function:

 ```scala
 object Zoo {